 Dreadlocks, as a hairstyle is very unique and interesting dating back thousands of years and forming part of the history in many cultures across the world.
 Locs are associated with spirituality, fashion and plenty of controversies.
 They are also behind some of the greatest inspirational voices on our planet.
-On Let’s Talk Locs, we engage in all sorts of conversations around locs from history to fashion, motherhood and much more.
+On Let’s Talk, we engage in all sorts of conversations around natural hair from locs to loose hair, from history to fashion, motherhood and much more.
 So keep it locked!

 Locs vs Dreadlocks